Stadtbibliothek Stuttgart: City Library of the Mailänder Platz

 The new library of Stuttgart is a monolithic cube which gathers all the ancient libraries in one building.
 This building is the outcome of an international competition won by Eun Young Yi in 1999.
 Part of the Masterplan from Stuttgart 21, the building has become a new landmark for the city and the Europaviertel.
 The construction of the library started in 2010 and ended 24 October 2011.
 Its cost amounted to about 80 million euros which included 4 million euros for the interior spaces.
 The library welcomes almost 2 million visitors each year.

 Architecture

 Eun Young Yi designed the new library as a simple cube shape with two floors underground and nine above ground.
 The basic form of the library is a square.
 The length is 44 meters and the height 40 meters.
-The cube is a structured building consisting of a precast concrete framework with glass bricks elements set within.
+The square prism is a structured building consisting of a precast concrete framework with glass bricks elements set within.

 The monolith intends to create a new feature that will function as a calming point for the entire area, creating visual and spatial orientation.